gamesbook/protograf/docs/source/setting_up.rst

 Why do you need Python before starting?

-When you work with Python, you do not create executable files, such as the typical `.exe` ones you find on Windows (or ``.app`` on macOS).
+When you work with Python, you do not create executable files, such as the typical ``.exe`` ones you find on Windows (or ``.app`` on macOS).
 Instead, Python itself is loaded and then it "runs" your Python file/script on your behalf.
 So, running any Python scripts requires that you first install Python itself.

 Python is composed of many built-in libaries, or *packages*, each of which handles some aspect of a program.
-Python also is designed to be extended by adding-on additional packages written by other programmers; *ReportLab*, for example, is one of those, as is **protograf**.
+Python also is designed to be extended by adding-on additional packages written by other programmers; *PyMuPDF*, for example, is one of those, as is **protograf**.
 Python does not come with those packages built-in |dash| you need to install them after Python itself has been installed.